authgear/authgear-server/docs/specs/verification.md

 ## Code & Message

-The verification code & message can be configured using OOB-OTP authenticator configuration.
+The OTP format and message is same as specified by [OOB-OTP authenticator](./user-model.md#oob-otp-authenticator).

 ## Status Flag